fahdr/asz-dbz/README.md

 After showing you the resources to be created it will ask for confirmation. type yes to continue.

-This should install 58 resources in total.
+This should install 58 changes in total.
+(Not all are resources)

 Once completed you will be shown the result.